rambip/plant-mesh/rapport.typ

 The particle simulation step is also the most resource-intensive part, because of the $O(n^2)$ complexity to compute the interactions between particles. (see @performance).
 This is why I tried to optimize it, by constructing the neighbourgs less frequently.

+Building the neighbourgs depending on some interaction radius every 5 steps worked quite well.

 #image("images/numerical_instability.png")